 #5: Avoid using metal objects or harsh abrasive products for cleaning — scratches on the glass of a solar panel can affect its performance by casting shadows.
 Avoid using cleaning detergents/solutions if possible as these may streak the glass of the panel.

 #6: Rely on rainwater as much as possible for cleaning.
-If your mains-supplied water is hard (mineral-rich) it can leave deposits on your panels as it dries.
+If your main-supplied water is hard (mineral-rich) it can leave deposits on your panels as it dries.
 Yet another reason to just let nature do its job.

 #7: Oil stains may occur in some geographies, for example if you live near an airport and are under a flight path or if your home sits near a major roadway frequented by large diesel vehicles.
 If you notice oil stains or residue on your panels, isopropyl alcohol can be used as a spot-cleaning solution.